 My go-to method to plan a trip is to collect a bunch of locations that will be good for photography and tourist spots, the rest I just wing it.
 For this trip, I traveled with a friend who is a chef and had previously visited Lisbon so you can bet she took me to the good eating spots!
 The below itinerary is what I did get to do during my time there mixed in with things I had on my list but didn’t get to.

-As of this time, Portugal’s travel restrictions include the following requirements:
+When I first wrote this article in 2021, Portugal’s travel restrictions included the following requirements:

 There’s a few options for what kind of metro card fare to purchase.
 The “Viva Viagem” is the public transportation card which is used for all buses, metro and trams.
 To buy a card is €0.50 in addition to the ride fare.
 Most locations fall under Zone 1 which is 1.50€.
 The most economical way to travel around town though is by zapping.
 It’s based on pay-as-you-go rather than a time horizon.